Lall-091/sql-docs/azure-sql/database/in-memory-oltp-overview.md

 - Configure a `Max eDTU` or `Max vCore` for databases that is lower than the eDTU or vCore count for the pool as a whole.
 This maximum also caps the In-Memory OLTP storage utilization in any database in the pool proportionally.
 - Configure a `Min eDTU` or `Min vCore` that is greater than 0.
 This minimum guarantees that each database in the pool has the amount of available In-Memory OLTP storage that corresponds to the configured `Min eDTU` or `Min vCore`.

-#### Restore a database with In-Memory OLTP objects

-If you created any [In-Memory OLTP](in-memory-oltp-overview.md#in-memory-oltp) objects in a database and want to [restore the database](recovery-using-backups.md), you must use the Business Critical or Premium service tiers for the restored database.
-This applies even if you deleted all In-Memory OLTP objects before the restore point-in-time.

-To make future automatic backups of the database restorable in other service tiers, follow this procedure:

-1. Restore the database using the Business Critical or Premium service tier.
-1. Scale the database to the General Purpose, Standard, or Basic service tier.
-1. If required, scale the database back to the Business Critical or Premium service tier, or to the Hyperscale service tier.

 ### <a id="changing-service-tiers-of-databases-that-use-in-memory-oltp-technologies"></a> Change service tiers of databases that use In-Memory OLTP technologies

 In-Memory OLTP isn't supported in the General Purpose, Standard, and Basic service tiers of Azure SQL Database.
-Therefore, it isn't possible to scale a database that has any In-Memory OLTP objects to one of these tiers.
+Therefore, it isn't possible to scale or [restore](#restore-a-database-with-in-memory-oltp-objects) a database that has any In-Memory OLTP objects to one of these tiers.
 If you want to scale a database to one of these service tiers, remove all memory-optimized tables and table types as well as all natively compiled T-SQL modules, or convert them to disk-based objects and regular T-SQL modules.

 When you scale down a Business Critical or a Premium database, data in the memory-optimized tables must fit within the In-Memory OLTP storage that is available in the destination service objective of the database or elastic pool.
 If you try to scale down the database or elastic pool, or move a database into an elastic pool, and the destination service objective doesn't have enough available In-Memory OLTP storage, the operation fails.